-Big Mean Folder Machine review
+Big Mean Folder Machine full review

 We’d like to register a protest under the Trades Description Act.
 The Big Mean Folder Machine is neither big or mean.
 In fact, it’s really rather small and polite, helping you to organise your disparate files and folders with minimum mess and fuss.